-Samples of successful Engineering Practice Reports and Development Action Plans are available online at cibse.org/sample introductions and listings.
-The word count only includes the examples for each of the competences.
+Samples of successful Engineering Practice Reports and Development Action Plans are available online at cibse.org/sample

-- Summarise the key features of each project client, scope, value, dates. - Make clear reference to all the 17 competence criteria. - Describe in detail the incidents which relate directly to the competence criteria, clearly stating which competence you are claiming.
-You should avoid listing multiple competences per paragraph. - Clearly state your role and responsibilities; use the first person - I, me, my - to show the reader your personal contribution. - Ensure that you have read and understood the CIBSE Code of Professional Conduct at cibse.org/code
+- > Summarise the key features of each project client, scope, value, dates. - > Make clear reference to all the 17 competence criteria. - > Describe in detail the incidents which relate directly to the competence criteria, clearly stating which competence you are claiming.
+You should avoid listing multiple competences per paragraph. - ➤ Clearly state your role and responsibilities; use the first person I, me, my to show the reader your personal contribution. - > Ensure that you have read and understood the CIBSE Code of Professional Conduct at cibse.org/code